harrietckm/Hello-World3/README.md

    * Use the [instructions](http://help.github.com/set-up-git-redirect) if you need to set it up.
 If you get an error like: *Permission denied (publickey)*.
 Then you didn't properly follow the instructions, set up your SSH key now.

 * **[Java JDK 1.6+:](http://www.oracle.com/technetwork/java/javase/downloads/index.html)** this program is needed to run builds.
 Note this is the *JDK*, not the *JRE*, and you want to avoid the "glassfish" version".
 Here is a [link for Windows Java JDK] (http://www.oracle.com/technetwork/java/javase/downloads/jdk-6u25-download-346242.html)

    * Check that this is installed with this command.
 <pre> java -version</pre>

    * The output should say something like: Java SE runtime build 1.6.

 * **[Eclipse latest download:](http://www.eclipse.org/downloads/)** This is the tool you will be developing in (You can start downloading this tool and continue with the instructions if you are on a fast connection).
+Note this is the *EE* version of Eclipse.
    * The "Eclipse IDE for Java EE Developers" is the tool you need.

 ## Before you start##